ranjan-stha/machine_learning/README.md

 Note: If you are not able to view the jupyter python notebook in the github itself, you can copy-paste the link in https://nbviewer.jupyter.org

-The implementation of the classifiers are based on freely available datasets kNN - iris dataset
+The implementation of the classifiers are based on freely available datasets <br>
+kNN - iris dataset <br>
-ANN - MNIST digit (0-9) dataset
+ANN - MNIST digit (0-9) dataset <br>
-Decision Trees - Breast Cancer dataset
+Decision Trees - Breast Cancer dataset <br>
-Naive Bayes - Play golf dataset (available in the repository)
+Naive Bayes - Play golf dataset (available in the repository) <br>